Requirements for Appraisal Photography

 (Sample Photos for Decorative Artwork)

-III.
 Photo Requirements for Asian Painting and Calligraphy

 1. Full View: One photo showing its entire framing or mounting, including the top and the bottom.